-The effective tax rate for 2022 increased primarily due to an increase in the valuation allowance against certain business interest carryover deferred tax assets
+The decrease in the effective tax rate from 2022 to 2023 is primarily due to a reduction in the amount of additional valuation allowance recorded against certain business interest carryover deferred tax assets.

 Our consolidated effective income tax rates differ from the statutory rate due to timing and permanent differences between amounts calculated under GAAP and the U.S. tax code.
-The consolidated effective income tax rate for 2022 may not be indicative of our effective tax rate for future periods.
+The consolidated effective income tax rate for 2023 may not be indicative of our effective tax rate for future periods.

-On August 16, 2022, the U.S. government enacted the Inflation Reduction Act into law.
-The IRA, among other provisions, implements a 15% corporate alternative minimum tax based on global adjusted financial statement income and a 1% excise tax on share repurchases, which shall take effect in tax years beginning after December 31, 2022.
-We are in the process of evaluating the provisions of the IRA, but we do not currently believe the IRA will have a material effect on our reported results, cash flows, or financial position when it becomes effective.
-If applicable, we expect to reflect the excise tax within equity as part of the repurchase price of Common Stock.
+On August 16, 2022, the U.S. government enacted the IRA into law.
+The IRA, among other provisions, implements a 15% corporate alternative minimum tax based on global adjusted financial statement income and a 1% excise tax on share repurchases, which took effect for tax years beginning after December 31, 2022.
+The IRA did not have a material effect on our reported results, cash flows, or financial position during 2023.
+If applicable in future periods, we expect to reflect the excise tax within equity as part of the repurchase price of Common Stock.